Kraktun/OpenScripts/ani-manga/README.md

 adb exec-out run-as eu.kanade.tachiyomi.debug cat databases/tachiyomi.db > tachiyomi.db
 ```

-then run the python script (e.g. with the first 100 successfull matches)
+then run the python script

 ```(bash)
-python dex_migrate.py -b 100
+python dex_migrate.py
 ```

 check that the matches are correct in the json file.